-Gracie Freeman Lifschutz joined Dystel, Goderich & Bourret in the spring of 2022 as a subrights assistant, after completing the Columbia Publishing Course in its second virtual summer.
-She was raised in the bustle of New York City, surrounded by all kinds of stories — from story time at her local library to musicals on Broadway.
+Gracie Freeman Lifschutz was raised in the bustle of New York City, surrounded by all kinds of stories — from story time at her local library to musicals on Broadway.
 She now can’t imagine her life without either.
 Gracie graduated from Oberlin College with a B.A. in English and a minor in French.
 Her work in the time since has always revolved around storytelling and human connection.
+She joined Dystel, Goderich & Bourret after completing the Columbia Publishing Course in 2022.
+She currently works alongside Lauren Abramo as the Subsidiary Rights Associate.

 Gracie says...